Glossary term

 Definition 5

-Zero Emissions Vehicle means an engine, motor, process or other energy source that, while in operation, produces no Greenhouse Gases.
+Zero Emissions Vehicle (ZEV) means an engine, motor, process or other energy source that, while in operation, produces no greenhouse gases.

 Drafting notes and guidance